-US extends TPS for El Salvador citizens living in US
+US extends protections for many Salvadorans living in US

 “We need to find a permanent solution.
 This temporary protection is great, but we also understand this year will go by quickly,” he said.

-In September, El Salvador agreed to work with the U.S. to limit migration crossing its borders and accept asylum seekers who tried to reach the U.S. border.

-Bukele had faced domestic criticism when his government signed the immigration agreement with U.S. Critics thought he had failed to get the coveted TPS extension in return.
+TPS was initially meant to aid people from countries facing wars or natural disasters.
 Salvadoran citizens were originally granted TPS in 2001 following earthquakes in 2001.

-El Salvador had been worried about potentially having to absorb thousands of citizens who had made lives for themselves in the U.S.
+El Salvador’s government has been worried about potentially having to absorb thousands of citizens who had made lives for themselves in the U.S.

 Deportees are often stigmatized in El Salvador — people think they must have done something wrong to get deported — and find it more difficult to find work and re-establish themselves in their native countries.